Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 + That vs. which
   + That: the restrictive (defining) pronoun;
     > The vial that contained her RNA was lost.
-  + Which: the nonrestrictive (no-defining) pronun.
+  + Which: the nonrestrictive (no-defining) pronoun.
     > The vial, which contained her RNA, was lost.

 + Key question: Is your clause essential or non-essential?
-  + That: The essential clause cannot be eliminated without changing the meaning of the meaning of the sentence;
+  + That: The essential clause cannot be eliminated without changing the meaning of the sentence;
   + Which: The non-essential clause can be eliminated without altering the basic meaning of the sentence (and must be set off by commas).

 > Care writers, watchful for small conveniences, go which-hunting, remove the defining whiches, and by doing so improve their work.
 Strunk and White.